Lou & Grey

 Mobile

-• Banners, navigation, promo code drop-down, etc. waste vertical space
+• Banners, navigation, promo code, waste vertical space

-• Product tiles take up too much vertical space, fonts are too small
+• Product tiles take up too much vertical space, and fonts are too small

 • Need to scroll to proceed to check out CTA